 We bought all of the ingredients for the “chorizo and peppers”.
-And also the margaritas – of course.
+And also for more margaritas – of course.

 As soon as we got back to the hotel Butch put together a big pitcher of margaritas.
 We all knocked it off while I was getting the chorizo dinner ready.